Some posts on NotebooksandGlasses.com may contain affiliate links. Click on my Disclosure page to read more.

 My long-term worry is that the abnormal sitting is causing damage to my spine.
 My gym instructor even said my left shoulder is higher than my right, and this could be because I lean to my left more and often support myself by puttting the pressure on my elbow.

-Since my coccygectomy surgery I have suffered from neck pain.
+Since my coccygectomy surgery I have suffered from neck pain, which also causes headaches.
 My theory was that it is either caused by long-term abnormal sitting.
 Or it is linked specifically to my surgery.

 I am due to see a physio next week about my neck pain and will be writing a blog post about what happens.